Chandana-vodnala/Power-BI-Business-Insights-360/README.md

 ##  Building the report:

 ### Finance view:
-Finance report provides insights on Profit & Loss statement for any customer, product, and country.
+Finance view provides insights on Profit & Loss statement for any customer, product, and country.
 It is build using key metrics like Net Sales, Gross Margin%, Net Profit%.

 ### Sales view:
-Sales report provides insights into performance of customer(s) over key metrics like Net Sales, Gross Margin.
+Sales view provides insights into performance of customer(s) over key metrics like Net Sales, Gross Margin.

 ### Marketing view:
-Marketing report provides insights into product performance and also customer performance.
+Marketing view provides insights into product performance and also customer performance.

 ### Supply Chain view:
-Supply Chain report provides insight into forecast accuracy, net error, risk profile for customers, products, and countries.
+Supply Chain view provides insight into forecast accuracy, net error, risk profile for customers, products, and countries.

 ### Executive view:
 Executive view is the onsolidated view of all the above mentioned view.